 The National Institutes of Health Office of Dietary Supplements states that adults should not consume more than 400 mcg of selenium per day.

 The beneficial nature of selenium supplementation cannot be underscored.
 For most, 200-400mcg of selenium will prove to be sufficient.
-Those with amalgam fillings or those supplementing with iodine may need more.
+Many articles say the 400mcg is the highest tolerable dose.
 As with most supplements, selenium can have toxic effects when used in excess.
 Symptoms of selenium toxicity include diarrhea, hair loss, brittle nails, and other gastro-intestinal upset.
-To reduce the risk of toxicity it is recommended to start with 200mcg working toward the upper tolerable limits of 400-600mcg of organic selenium.
+To reduce the risk of toxicity it is recommended to start with 200mcg working toward the upper tolerable limit of 400mcg of organic selenium.
 Careful and proper supplementation with selenium is a wise decision for those who suffer thyroid and auto-immune disorders as it works to correct imbalances in thyroid functioning and immune response.

 Cheryl is a wife, mother, daughter, poet, writer, and has hypothyroidism.
 She began researching alternative methods and treatments for hypothyroidism when her doctors told her nothing was wrong with her because her TSH was normal.
 After struggling for over ten years, Cheryl is now on optimal treatment and using her writing and research abilities to help others who are still looking for answers